singh-inder/obsidian-images-to-gist/README.md

 ## Features

-- Upload your images to GitHub secret Gists as base64 strings instead of storing them locally in your vault.
+- **Upload to GitHub Secret Gists**: Store your images securely in your GitHub account, ensuring privacy and control.
-- Resize uploaded images on the fly by adding `w` , `h` query params to the url.
-Watch [demo](#demo) or read [how to resize images](docs/getting_started.md#resize) guide.
+- **Dynamic Image Resizing**: Resize uploaded images on the fly by adding `w` and `h` query parameters to the URL.
+Check out the [demo](#demo) or read the [how to resize images](docs/getting_started.md#resize) guide.
-- As images are stored in your GitHub Gists, you can delete them anytime you wish.
+- **Full Control**: As the images are stored in your GitHub secret Gists, you have the ability to delete them at any time.
-- Upload images by either pasting from the clipboard or by dragging them from the file system.
-Animated gifs upload support on drag-and-drop.
+- **Flexible Upload Methods**: Easily upload images by pasting from the clipboard or dragging and dropping from your file system.
+Support for animated GIFs is also available through drag-and-drop.

 ## Installation